libmapper/libmapper/doc/tutorials/tutorial_c.md

 Now that we know how to create a device, poll it, and free it, we only need to know how to add signals in order to give our program some input/output functionality.

-We'll start with creating a "sender", so we will first talk about how to update output signals.
+While libmapper enables arbitrary connections between _any_ declared signals, we still find it helpful to distinguish between two type of signals: `inputs` and `outputs`.

+- `outputs` signals are _sources_ of data, updated locally by their parent device
+- `inputs` signals are _consumers_ of data and are **not** generally updated locally by their parent device.

+This can become a bit confusing, since the "reverb" parameter of a sound synthesizer might be updated locally through user interaction with a GUI, however the normal use of this signal is as a _destination_ for control data streams so it should be defined as an `input` signal.
+Note that this distinction is to help with GUI organization and user-understanding – _libmapper_ enables connections from output signals to input signals if desired.

 Creating a signal
 -----------------

+We'll start with creating a "output", so we will first talk about how to update output signals.
 A signal requires a bit more information than a device, much of which is optional:

     mapper_signal mdev_add_input( mapper_device dev,
                                   const char *name,